 Discover close to 20 miles of officially marked trails for snowshoeing in the winter months.
 Located near Albany, this preserve offers easy to moderate trails, perfect for a relaxing trek with the family.

 This nature preserve offers a 2.2-mile trail with slight up and downs for an excellent time snowshoeing, and is located in nearby Delanson.

 Dyken Pond Environmental Education Center

 Dyken Pond in Cropseyville offers trails for snowshoeing at no cost.
 The trails are not groomed and breaking trail at times may be necessary.
 Snowshoes are available to rent with advanced notice.

-The 2.1-mile loop trail located in Delmar is great for a number of recreational activities, including snowshoeing.
+The trails located at the Five Rivers Environmental Education Center in Delmar are great for a number of recreational activities, including snowshoeing.

 New York State Parks Offering Snowshoeing

 Check out these state parks near Albany that offer snowshoeing trails: